OpenLineage/OpenLineage/README.md

  - [Data Driven NYC Feb 2021.
 Data Observability and Pipelines: OpenLineage and Marquez](https://mattturck.com/datakin/)
  - [Big Data Technology Warsaw Summit.
 Data lineage and Observability with Marquez and OpenLineage](https://conference.bigdatatechwarsaw.eu/julien-le-dem/)

+## Contributing

+See [CONTRIBUTING.md](https://github.com/OpenLineage/OpenLineage/blob/main/CONTRIBUTING.md) for more details about how to contribute.